lka/HomeAutomation/README.md

 I have no idea why the file .gitignore doesn't work when I add entries after the files that it should ignore.

+## K3S

+After tried k8s I decided to have a look at K3S es a kubernetes cluster, because of the restrictions of the raspberry pies.